TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 import random

-# shuffled_deck: will returna shuffled deck to the user
+# shuffled_deck: will return a shuffled deck to the user
 #input:
 #output: a list representing a shuffled deck
 def shuffled_deck():